-The eligibility of in-district transfer students for participation in any UIL activity or any other activity governed by UIL rules and regulations, whether or not under UIL sanctions will be referred to a committee appointed by the Superintendent.
+The eligibility of in-district transfer students for participation in any UIL activity or any other activity governed by UIL rules and regulations, whether under UIL sanctions will be referred to a committee appointed by the Superintendent.
 This committee will determine the eligibility of the student.
 Ineligibility shall include nonparticipation in rehearsals, workouts, and/or practices or UIL events.

-In approving in-district transfer requests for students in grades 9, 10, 11 and 12, both high school principals and the home athletic coordinator will certify the transfer is not for the purposes of participating in any UIL activity or any other activity governed by UIL rules and regulations, whether or not under UIL sanctions, and that no proselytizing or tampering has occurred.
+In approving in-district transfer requests for students in grades 9th, 10th, 11th, and 12th both high school principals and the home athletic coordinator will certify the transfer is not for the purposes of participating in any UIL activity or any other activity governed by UIL rules and regulations, whether under UIL sanctions, and that no proselytizing or tampering has occurred.
 A student is not eligible for varsity athletics unless approved by all parties and all UIL rules are satisfied.